MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-transfer-between-locations.md

 |**From: Inventory put-away**|1, 3|Not supported|1,3,4|Not supported|
 |**From: Directed put-away and pick**|2|Not supported|2|Not supported|

-The numbers in cells show supported posting options:
+The numbers in the cells show the posting options that are supported.

 1. Post from transfer order.
-For some combinations you might need to populate the **Qty. to Ship** field.
+For some combinations, you might need to fill in the **Qty. to Ship** field.
-2. Create and post warehouse shipment
+2. Create and post a warehouse shipment.
-3. Create and post inventory pick
+3. Create and post an inventory pick.
-4. Create and post inventory put-away.
-For some combinations you might need to populate the **Qty. to Ship** field.
+4. Create and post an inventory put-away.
+For some combinations you might need to fill in the **Qty. to Ship** field.

-Regardless of method both shipment and receipt transaction will be performed.
-For example you can create transfer order from location that requires inventory-pick to location that requires inventory put-away.
-You can create and post inventory put-away.
-Both shipment and receipt transactions will be created.
-Notice that you can also post such document from transfer order or via inventory pick.
+Regardless of the method, the shipment and receipt transactions are performed.
+For example you can create a transfer order from a location that requires inventory-pick to a location that requires inventory put-away.
+You can create and post the inventory put-away, and both the shipment and receipt transactions are created.
+You can also post such documents from a transfer order or from an inventory pick.

 For more information about warehouse handling, see [Warehouse management overview](design-details-warehouse-management.md).